jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ## Object Placements

-Object Placements are JSON objects specifying zero or more 'placements' for a single object within a Layout Area, each of which contain zero or more 'placements' specifying the places that object is located.
+Object Placements are a JSON array of JSON objects specifying zero or more "placements" for a single object within a Layout Area, each of which contain zero or more "placements" specifying the places that object is located.

-Object Placements specify a named object, which must have been loaded as a resource in the current module, loaded as a resource in a separate module belonging to the same world, or included as a 'builtin' by the runtime.
+Object Placements specify a named object, which must have been loaded as a resource in the current module, loaded as a resource in a separate module belonging to the same world, or included as a "builtin" by the runtime.
 All of the contained placements are for the same object using the same Object Placement options.

 WARNING!
 Specifying an object name that is not loaded results in undefined behavior.